Minor campaigns of 1815: Austrian IV Corps

-On 19 June, the Bavarian Army crossed the Rhine at Mannheim and Oppenheim, and advanced towards the Sarre river.
-On 20 June there were some minor skirmishes between advanced posts near Landau and Dahn.
-On 23 June, the Austrian army having approached the Sarre, proceeded, in two columns, to take possession of the passages across the river at Saarbrücken and Sarreguemines.
+On 19 June, the Bavarian Army crossed the Rhine at Mannheim and Oppenheim, advancing towards the Sarre.
+On 20 June, there were some minor skirmishes between outposts near Landau and Dahn.
+On 23 June, the Austrian army, having approached the Sarre, proceeded in two columns to take possession of the crossings at Saarbrücken and Sarreguemines.

 The right column, under Lieutenant General Count Karl August von Beckers zu Westerstetten, attacked Saarbrücken, where it was opposed by the French General Louis Auguste François Mariage.
-The Bavarians carried the suburb and the bridge, and penetrated into the town along with the retiring French; of whom they made four officers and seventy men prisoners, and killed and wounded one hundred men: suffering a loss, on their own part, of three officers and from fifty to sixty men killed and wounded.
-Count Beckers occupied the town, posted his division on the heights towards Forbach: and detached patrols along the road to Metz, as far as St. Avold; and to the right along the Sarre, as far as Saarlouis.
+The Bavarians captured the suburb and the bridge, penetrating into the town along with the retiring French.
+They captured four officers and seventy men, and killed or wounded one hundred, suffering a loss of three officers and fifty to sixty men killed and wounded.
+Count Beckers occupied the town, posted his division on the heights towards Forbach, and detached patrols along the road to Metz as far as St. Avold and to the right along the Sarre as far as Saarlouis.

-The left column, consisting of the First Infantry Division, under Lieutenant General Baron Clemens von Raglovich and of the First Cavalry Division, under Prince Charles of Bavaria, advanced against Sarreguemines; at which point the French had constructed a tête-de-pont on the right bank of the river.
-After some resistance, this was taken possession of by the Bavarians; whereupon Baron von Ragliovich marched through the town, and took up a position on the opposite Heights, commanding the roads leading to Bouquenom and Lunéville.
+The left column, consisting of the First Infantry Division under Lieutenant General Baron Clemens von Raglovich and the First Cavalry Division under Prince Charles of Bavaria, advanced against Sarreguemines, where the French had constructed a tête-de-pont on the right bank of the river.
+After some resistance, this was seized by the Bavarians; Baron von Ragliovich marched through the town and took up a position on the opposite heights, commanding the roads leading to Bouquenom and Lunéville.

-The Fourth Infantry Division, under Lieutenant General Friedrich, Freiherr von Zoller, advanced towards the Fortress of Bitche; which, however, the French commandant, General Charles Auguste Creutzer, refused to surrender.
+The Fourth Infantry Division, under Lieutenant General Friedrich, Freiherr von Zoller, advanced towards the fortress of Bitche, which the French commandant, General Charles Auguste Creutzer, refused to surrender.

-The Russian corps, under Count Lambert, attached to the right wing of Prince Wrede's Army, advanced as far as Ottweiler and Ramstein.
+The Russian corps under Count Lambert, attached to the right wing of Prince Wrede's Army, advanced as far as Ottweiler and Ramstein.